-1. Been a teacher
+1. Been a Language Assistant

-Aside from some voluntary experience this is my first teaching position.
+Aside from some voluntary experience this is my first teaching experience.
 Nothing can really prepare for you for how challenging it is and I’m still learning every time I step into the class.
 Yet at the same time it is extremely rewarding and every day my students amaze and surprise me with their English.

 2. Worn slippers

 This is somewhat specific to moving to Spain and might sound a little crazy but until living here I had never really owned a pair of slippers (except for the odd pair that I’ve been given for Christmas).
 I’ve just never felt the need.
 This is because, in my house in England, there are carpets in every room, except for the kitchen and the loo.
 Here, carpets simply do not exist and one must wear slippers for fear of catching a cold through the chilliness of the wooden and tiled floors.
 My host mum regularly tells me off should she find me wandering the house in bare feet!